antimof/UxPlay/README.md

 10. UxPlay now builds on macOS.

-11. Unless the **-n** option is used, the default server name is now the hostname of the server, obtained with uname (if the call to unanme produces an error, "UxPlay" is still used as default).
+11. Unless the **-n** option is used, the default server name is now the hostname of the server, obtained with uname (if the call to uname produces an error, "UxPlay" is still used as default).

 # Disclaimer